CBS-SI/llm_research_companies/README.md

 - `GUO`.
 The name of the Global Ultimate Owner (if it`s a subsidiary).
 In case of a JV, itwill be the name of the company with more ownership.
 In case of a 50:50 ownership, there can be multiple GUOs (e.g. IN0000249001).

-- `GUO_BVD_ID`: the BVD of the Global Ultimate Owner, if the name of the company is avaiblable on the "Ownership_data_for_ChatGPT.dta" file.
-If the name of the owner is not in the file (e.g. "Eon Electric Ltd", "Government of Gujarat"), then the ID is not populated.
+- `GUO_BVD_ID`: the BVD of the Global Ultimate Owner, if the name of the company is avaiblable on the raw data (`Ownership_data_for_ChatGPT.dta`).
+This ID cannot be populated if the name of the parent company (e.g. "Eon Electric Ltd", "Government of Gujarat") is not in the raw file.
 Since the name of the owner is LLM generated and the `.dta` file do not contain all the possible arent company for all possible years, this field cannot be complete.

 - `GUO_country`.
 The GUO's headquarters country.

 - `GUO_fav_india`: the name of the Global Ultimate Owner, "favorizing" Indian companies.

   _For multiple GUOs_:
-  - 50:50 Indian–Foreign: this field will only display one the Indian GUO (e.g. IN0000249001).
+  - 50:50 Indian–Foreign: this field will only display one the Indian GUO for a given year(e.g. IN0000249001).
   - 50:50 Indian–Indian: this field is the same as `GUO`.
   - 50:50 Foreign–Foreign: this field is the same as `GUO`.

   _For a single GUO_:

   This field is the same as `GUO`.
 If the GUO is a single company (e.g. no JV with Indian company), it will display the only owner regarless of the country as there is no Indian company to favorize (e.g. 'IN0000249001' or 'IN\*110157064108' in 2015).

 - `GUO_BVD_ID`: same as `GUO_BVD_ID` field but for `GUO_only_india`.
 Same restrictions apply.